rxweb/rxweb/docs/reactive-form-validators/validation-validators/factor.md

 ---
 title: factor
-description: factor validation decorator will allow user to enter factor of a number which is called dividend.
+description: factor validation validator will allow user to enter factor of a number which is called dividend.
 author: rxcontributorone

 ---